ealashwali/ealashwali.github.io/_pages/cv.md

 Work experience
 ======
 * Oct.
-2022 - Present: Collaboration Visitor
+2022 - Sep.
+2024: Collaboration Visitor
   * Security and Privacy Institute (CyLab) at Carnegie Mellon University (CMU).
   * Duties included: conducting research in usable privacy and security and co-advising postgraduate (MSc.) students in their research.

+* Sep.
+2023 - Sep.
+2024: Investigator
+  * King Abdullah University of Science and Technology (KAUST), Ibn Rushd Program for Postdoctoral Research.
+  * Duties included: conducting research in collaboration with CyLab.

 * Dec.
 2020 - Present: Assistant Professor
   * College of Computing & IT at King Abdulaziz University (KAU).